aimms/aimms-pygments-style/README.md

 Using it in your Sphinx latex output
 --------------------------------------

-To use this feshly installed Pygment style, you finally need to add the following line to your conf.py file:
+To use this freshly installed Pygment style, you finally need to add the following line to your conf.py file:

 ``` python
 # The name of the Pygments (syntax highlighting) style to use.